kubernetes/enhancements/keps/sig-api-machinery/5366-graceful-leader-transition/README.md

 previously masked by doing a full shutdown and restart loop.

 - Severity: Medium high
 - Controllers will continue to function (potentially in degraded state due to lack of resources), and may be restarted frequently.
 However, cluster should continue to function.

 Risk 2: Wedged KCM: There is a risk that controllers and the scheduler are not properly respecting context shutdowns.
 This can either result in multiple instances of controllers running or no instances running despite the lock being held.

-- Severity: Extreme
+- Severity: High
 - Breaking mutual exclusion guarantees can put the cluster into a non-desirable state.
 A manual user intervention is possible but if the problem is triggered due to a problematic component, the issue will resurface and the best path for mitigation is to turn off the feature.

 Risk 3: Futureproofing: An additional risk is that even if all the current code is safe and respects shutting down gracefully, new controllers/modifications to kcm or scheduler could create subtle problems in shutdown and transition.

-- Severity: Medium
+- Severity: High
 - Leads to either risk 1 or 2.